Zhuleneyy1/Advanced-API/README.md

 ## FUNCTIONS
 > The project is very easy, you can get informations via endpoint `/server`, that returns the JSON object of server info, like status, whitelist, TPS, ram etc., it must be manually edited, via endpoint `/server/edit/:data/:value`.
+> Also, it logging any action, such as invalid request, edit server data, etc.

 > **:data** is the object, like this: `"status"` - the status field.
 > **:value** is the object, like this: `"offline"` - the value of status field.